 Jim holds a bachelor of science degree from Missouri State University in Springfield, and bachelor of arts degrees from Southwest Baptist University in Bolivar, MO and Oklahoma Baptist University in Shawnee.
 While attending Southwestern Baptist Theological Seminary in Fort Worth, he earned a master’s degree in Christian education and a master’s degree in theology.
 He earned a doctorate in Christian education from Denver Seminary in Denver.

 Jim’s message to California Southern Baptists:

 The slowing economy has hurt our churches and California’s people, and that hurts my heart.
 Our country needs revival more than I’ve ever seen it, and I’ve been around a long time.
 We are reaching out to our contemporary world with contemporary events, but right now, with people hurting so much, it is time to hold some good old-fashioned revivals in our churches.

 Pray for California’s chaplains who are losing their jobs because of the economy.

-Pray for military chaplains who are facing uncertain times of salary cuts or job losses due to the economy.
+Pray for military chaplains who are facing uncertain times of losing rank status, salary cuts or job losses if they pray in Jesus' name.